 The diploma will normally be studied part-time.
-Other than in exceptional circumstances approved by the Dean of Humanities of Social Sciences, the maximum elapsed time from first enrolment will be six years.
+Other than in exceptional circumstances approved by the Dean of Arts, the maximum elapsed time from first enrolment will be six years.

-With the approval of the Dean of Humanities and Social Sciences, courses listed in the Schedule to the diploma, or language courses deemed to be equivalent, which have not already been credited to another qualification, may be credited to the diploma provided that they satisfy the other regulations of the diploma.
+With the approval of the Dean of Arts, courses listed in the Schedule to the diploma, or language courses deemed to be equivalent, which have not already been credited to another qualification, may be credited to the diploma provided that they satisfy the other regulations of the diploma.
 Such courses will not then be available to the Bachelor of Arts degree at a later date (except as permitted under Regulation 7, below).

-- (a) any courses completed towards the diploma, less than the completed qualification (note that the diploma is considered completed when the student graduates with the diploma), may be credited towards a Bachelor of Arts degree provided that enrolment in the diploma then lapses: - (b) a maximum of 30 points (comprised of 15 points at 100-level and 15 points at 200-level), from a completed diploma, may be cross-credited towards a Bachelor of Arts degree; - (c) transfer of credits from an incomplete diploma to another degree of the University will be subject to the regulations of that degree.
+- (a) any courses completed towards the diploma, less than the completed qualification (note that the diploma is considered completed when the student graduates with the diploma), may be credited towards a Bachelor of Arts degree provided that enrolment in the diploma then lapses; - (b) a maximum of 30 points (comprised of 15 points at 100-level and 15 points at 200-level), from a completed diploma, may be cross-credited towards a Bachelor of Arts degree; - (c) transfer of credits from an incomplete diploma to another degree of the University will be subject to the regulations of that degree.

 Note: The diploma normally includes courses at 100-, 200- and 300-level in a single language.
 Courses selected will, however, be appropriate to the candidate's previous learning and experience.
 The diploma may include up to 45 points in Maori and Indigenous Studies courses from the Schedule to these regulations.
-The programme of study for all candidates must be approved by the Dean of Humanities and Social Sciences, who will be advised by the Head of the School of Maori and Indigenous Studies.
-In exceptional cases, the Dean of Humanities and Social Sciences may approve substitute courses from outside the Schedule.
+The programme of study for all candidates must be approved by the Dean of Arts, who will be advised by the Head of Aotahi: School of Maori and Indigenous Studies.
+In exceptional cases, the Dean of Arts may approve substitute courses from outside the Schedule.
 Not all courses will necessarily be offered in any one year; please consult with the School to find out which courses are available.